 Prior to mowing, debris such as rocks, sticks etc. should be removed from the turf area.
 This not only reduces the damage caused to mower blades and bed knife (cylinder mowers) it may also prevent serious injury as mowers can throw solid objects considerable distances.

 Mow when the turf is dry, it cuts more easily, doses not clog up the mower, gives a finer appearance and requires less time to cut.
-Most importantly, mowing when wet assists in the spread of disease - mowing wet grass should be avoided altogether.
+Mowing when wet dulls the mower blade quicker, can leave clumps of grass on the surface which may kill the mown turf undereath and assists in the spread of disease - mowing wet grass should be avoided altogether.

 The frequency of mowing depends on the growth rate of the turfgrass, season and what inputs you have been applying e.g. water and fertiliser.
-A rule of thumb is to never remove more than one-third (1/3) of the leaf area per mowing as this stresses the turf plant and prolongs recovery.
+A rule of thumb is to NOT remove more than one-third (1/3) of the leaf area per mowing as this stresses the turf plant and prolongs recovery e.g. if you current height is 30 mm, only take a maximum of 10 mm off the sward height.

 Grasses growing in shady areas should be cut 30% to 50% higher to help maintain the leaf surface needed to carry on photosynthesis.
 Similarly to managing shady areas, it is advantageous to raise the mowing height during prolonged periods of drought stress and after prolonged wet, rainy periods.